jenkinsci/reqtify-plugin/README.md

 # Reqtify-plugin-for-Jenkins

-This plugin adds an ability to configure Reqtify report genration feature as a build step.
+This plugin adds an ability to configure Reqtify report genration feature in Jenkins.

 ### Configure Reqtify Report Generation